mrwyndham/mrwyndham/README.md

 - 👋 Hi, I’m Samuel Wyndham
 - 👀 I’m interested in App Development and New Technologies
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning LangChain
-- 💞️ I’m looking to collaborate on IoT solutions
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me sam@biz365.com.au

 <!---